ItsSkyWasTaken/Yacht/README.md

 # Yacht
 Yacht is a public domain dice game that has inspired many other similar dice games like Yahtzee and Generala.
 The game gets its name from being invented by a Canadian couple on a yacht.

 **Important:  This program runs on [Java 8](https://www.oracle.com/java/technologies/javase-jre8-downloads.html).
-If you do not have the correct JRE, this program may not run on your computer.**
+If you do not have the correct JRE, this program might not run properly on your computer.**

 ## Gameplay
 Objective:  Score as high as you can!